top of page

-View current show ‘Figure of Thought'
+View last show ‘Figure of Thought'

 In his ongoing exploration to the possibilities and limits of painting, Jaromír Novotný (°1974, Český Brod, Czechoslovakia) provides abstraction with new substance.
 Creating neither merely formal nor conceptual work, the artist outlines the restrictions and possibilities of the painterly medium, the working process and the importance of the material.

 A few years ago, Novotný started to work on synthetic organza, sewing pieces of fabric together and stretching them over a wooden frame.
 It gives his paintings – in combination with the ‘color field approach’ of the plane – a certain fragility.
 In his more recent work, Novotný is incorporating elements of robust canvas, sometimes even using it to cover the total verso of the painting.